-- As soon as reasonably practicable after a vehicle is clamped or confiscated, a police officer is to give written notice of its clamping or confiscation to - - (a) the person in control of the vehicle at the time of the relevant prescribed offence ("the offending driver"); and - (b) any registered operator of the vehicle who can be ascertained after reasonable inquiry; and - (c) any owner of the vehicle who can be ascertained after reasonable inquiry. - (2) The notice is to include the information required under section 37U, 37V or 37VA. - (3) A police officer may amend a notice given under subsection (1) by changing the authorised period for which a vehicle is clamped or confiscated -
+- (1) As soon as reasonably practicable after a vehicle is clamped or confiscated, a police officer is to written notice of its clamping confiscation to - - the person in control of the vehicle at the (a) time of the relevant prescribed offence ("the offending driver"); and - any registered operator of the vehicle (b) who can be ascertained after reasonable inquiry; and - any owner of the vehicle who can be ascertained after reasonable inquiry. - (2) The notice is to include the information required under section 37U, 37V or 37VA. - A police officer may amend a notice given under (3) subsection (1) by changing the authorised period for which a vehicle is clamped or confiscated -